ejolly/pymer4/docs/index.rst

     - Easy post-hoc tests with multiple-comparisons correction via `lsmeans <https://cran.r-project.org/web/packages/lsmeans/index.html>`_
     - Easy model predictions on new data
     - Easy generation of new data from a fitted model
+    - Optional p-value computation via within cluster permutation testing (experimental)

 - For standard linear models (i.e. :code:`lm()`)

     - Automatic inclusion of confidence intervals in model output
     - Easy computation of empirically bootstrapped 95% confidence intervals
-    - Easy computation of cluster-robust, heteroscedasticity-robust or auto-correlation-robust,'sandwich estimators' for standard errors (*note: these are not the same as auto-regressive models*)
+    - Easy computation of cluster-robust, heteroscedasticity-robust or auto-correlation-robust, 'sandwich estimators' for standard errors (*note: these are not the same as auto-regressive models*)
     - Permutation tests on model parameters

 - Data simulation

     - Highly customizable functions for generating data useful for standard regression models and multi-level models

+- Data visualization

+    - Convenience methods for plotting model estimates, including random-effects terms

 Installation
 ------------